McShelby/hugo-theme-relearn/exampleSite/content/content/imageeffects.pir.md

 +++
-description = "How to extend image effects" title = "Custom Image Effects" weight = 3
+description = "How to apply graphical effects to your images" frontmatter = ["imageEffects"] title = "Image Effects" weight = 7
 +++
 {{< piratify >}}